Light Clients for Lazy Blockchains

 \subsection{Multiparty Tournaments}

-Upon joining the network, the verifier contacts the set of all available provers\footnote{ In practice, the verifier contacts a small subset of them.
-As a concrete example, according to \url{https://github.com/bitcoin/bitcoin/blob/master/doc/reduce-traffic.md}, Bitcoin makes $8$ outbound full-relay connections. } for queries.
-If all of the responses are the same, the verifier accepts the response as the correct answer.
-If it receives different responses, the verifier arbitrates a \emph{tournament}, described by Algorithm~\ref{alg.tournament}, among the provers that responded.
-The purpose of the tournament is to select a prover whose latest claimed stable state is both \emph{safe} and \emph{live} (\cf Definition~\ref{def:state-security}).
-That is, the verifier wants to obtain a state at least as up-to-date as the state obtained by applying the state transition function iteratively on the transactions in $\ledger^\cap$.
+Upon joining the network, the verifier $\verifier$ contacts a subset of all available provers\footnote{ For instance, according to \url{https://github.com/bitcoin/bitcoin/blob/master/doc/reduce-traffic.md}, Bitcoin makes $8$ outbound full-relay connections.} for queries.
+If all of the responses are the same, $\verifier$ accepts the response as the correct answer.
+If it receives different responses, $\verifier$ arbitrates a \emph{tournament} among the provers that responded.
+The tournament's purpose is to select a prover whose latest claimed state is as up-to-date as the state obtained by applying the transition function iteratively on the transactions in $\ledger^\cap$.

-Suppose the verifier hears back from $n$ provers.
-Before the tournament, the verifier orders the $n$ provers into a sequence $\prover_1, \prover_2, \ldots, \prover_n$ in an increasing order of the augmented dirty ledger sizes claimed by the provers (\ie, the size of $\prover_1$'s alleged MMR is equal to or smaller than that of $\prover_2$ and so on).
-This sequence dictates the order in which the provers play the bisection game with each other.
-Then, it calls Algorithm~\ref{alg.tournament} to start the tournament.

-The tournament consists of $n$ steps.
-Before the first step, Algorithm~\ref{alg.tournament} initializes $\mathcal{S} = \emptyset$.
-At the end of each step $t$, the set $\mathcal{S}$ contains each prover that has engaged in at least one challenge game, and has not lost any of those by step $t$.
+Suppose $\verifier$ hears back from $n$ provers.
+Before the tournament, $\verifier$ orders the $n$ provers into a sequence $\prover_1, \prover_2, \ldots, \prover_n$ in an increasing order of their (claimed) augmented dirty ledger sizes.
+This sequence dictates the order in which the provers play the bisection games.
+Then, $\verifier$ starts the tournament that consists of $n$ steps (\cf \ifappendices Appendix~\ref{sec:bisection-game} \else\cite[Appendix B]{full-version} \fi for the algorithm run by $\verifier$).
+Before the first step, it initializes the set $\mathcal{S} = \emptyset$.
+At the end of each step $t$, $\mathcal{S}$ contains the provers that have engaged in at least one challenge game, and have not lost any by step $t$.